 The second of the five cooking tips I filmed for the Today Show on News Channel 8 demonstrates how to make my favorite dairy free pumpkin pie recipe that ditches the nasty canned evaporated milk.

-Canned evaporated milk is one of the most health robbing processed foods that is regularly part of Holiday meal preparation and it can so easily be avoided!
+Canned evaporated milk is one of the most health robbing processed foods that are regularly part of Holiday meal preparation and it can so easily be avoided!

 Not only is the milk used to make canned evaporated milk typically from sick, confined cows kept going via a cocktail of drugs and fed large amounts of genetically modified corn and soy, but it is also heavily processed which denatures the fragile milk proteins.

 A simple substitution of whole coconut milk for the evaporated milk solves this problem entirely.
-While it is best to use fresh coconut milk if possible (click here to learn how to make), even if you used a canned version with no additives, it is a huge improvement over evaporated milk.
+While it is best to use fresh coconut milk if possible, even if you used a canned version with no additives, it is a huge improvement over evaporated milk.
 Coconut milk is low in protein so there isn’t much to denature via processing and the fats in coconut milk are stable when heated and highly beneficial to health.
-These medium chain triglycerides (MCTs) are even being researched as a method for halting and reversing Alzheimer’s disease.
+These medium-chain triglycerides (MCTs) are even being researched as a method for halting and reversing Alzheimer’s disease.

 The best part about using coconut milk instead of evaporated milk in your pumpkin pie is the taste.
 The taste is creamier and much more enjoyable than the results produced with canned evaporated milk!

-To view all the Holiday Turkey Tips I filmed for the NBC News Channel 8 Today show, click here.
+To view all the Holiday Turkey Tips I filmed for the NBC News Channel 8 Today show, click over to the provided link.